History of Jerusalem: Ptolemaic and Seleucid province

 When Alexander the Great conquered the Persian Empire, Jerusalem and Judea fell under Greek control and Hellenistic influence.
 After the Wars of the Diadochoi following Alexander's death, Jerusalem and Judea fell under Ptolemaic control under Ptolemy I and continued minting Yehud coinage.
 In 198 BCE, as a result of the Battle of Panium, Ptolemy V lost Jerusalem and Judea to the Seleucids under Antiochus the Great.

 Under the Seleucids many Jews had become Hellenized and with their assistance tried to Hellenize Jerusalem, eventually culminating in the 160s BCE in a rebellion led by Mattathias and his five sons: Simon, Yochanan, Eleazar, Jonathan and Judas Maccabeus, also known as the Maccabees.
+After Mattathias died, Judas Maccabee took over as the revolt's leader, and in 164 BCE, he captured Jerusalem and restored temple worship, an event celebrated to this day in the Jewish festival of Hanukkah.

 Hasmonean period

-As a result of the Maccabean Revolt, Jerusalem became the capital of the autonomous and eventually independent Hasmonean Kingdom.
-The kingdom lasted for over a century.
-It was ruled by Simon Maccabaeus, the son of Mattathias; then by his son Yochanan, known as John Hyrcanus, who started minting his own Hasmonean coins; then by his son Yehuda Aristobulus; then by his wife Salome Alexandra; then by his brother Alexander Yannai; then by his sons Hyrcanus II and Aristobulus II.
-When the brothers Hyrcanus and Aristobulus each asked for Rome to intervene on their behalf, Judea fell under the greater rule of Rome as an autonomous province but still with a significant amount of independence.
+As a result of the Maccabean Revolt, Jerusalem became the capital of the autonomous and eventually independent Hasmonean state which lasted for over a century.
+After Judas' death, his brothers Jonathan Apphus and Simon Thassi were successful in creating and consolidating the state.
+They were succeeded by John Hyrcanus, Simon's son, who won independence, enlarged Judea's borders, and began minting coins.
+Hasmonean Judea became a kingdom and continued to expand under his sons kings Aristobulus I and subsequently Alexander Jannaeus.
+When his widow Salome Alexandra died in 67 BCE her sons Hyrcanus II and Aristobulus II fought among themselves over who would succeed her.
+In order to resolve their dispute, the parties involved turned to Roman general Pompey, who paved the way for a Roman takeover of Judea.

+Pompey supported Hyrcanus II over his brother Aristobulus II who then controlled Jerusalem, and the city was soon under siege.
+Upon his victory, Pompey desecrated the Temple by entering the Holy of Holies, which could only be done by the High Priest.
+Hyrcanus II was restored as High Priest, stripped of his royal title but recognized as an ethnarch in 47 BCE.
+Judea remained an autonomous province but still with a significant amount of independence.
 The last Hasmonean king was Aristobulus' son, Antigonus II Matityahu.

-Roman Jerusalem